-- 1 For purposes of this article: - (a) "Commissioner" means the Commissioner of the Division of Labor, or his or her authorized representative. - (b) "Crane" means a power-operated hoisting machine used in construction, demolition or excavation work, which has a power-operated winch and load line and a power-operated boom that moves laterally by the rotation of the machine on a carrier, and which has a manufacturer's rated lifting capacity of more than two thousand pounds.
-"Crane" does not mean a forklift, digger derrick truck, bucket truck or any vehicle, aircraft or helicopter, or equipment which does not have a power-operated winch and load line. - (c) "Emergency basis" means an occurrence of an event, circumstance or situation that presents an imminent threat to persons or property and constitutes a serious health or safety hazard.
+- (a) "Commissioner" means the Commissioner of the Division of Labor, or his or her authorized representative. - (b) "Crane" means a power-operated hoisting machine used in construction, demolition or excavation work, which has a power-operated winch and load line and a power-operated boom that moves laterally by the rotation of the machine on a carrier, and which has a manufacturer's rated lifting capacity of more than 2,000 pounds.
+"Crane" does not mean a forklift, digger derrick truck, bucket truck or any vehicle, aircraft or helicopter, or equipment which does not have a power-operated winch and load line. - (c) "Emergency basis" means an occurrence of an event, circumstance or situation that presents an imminent threat to persons or property and constitutes a serious health or safety hazard. - (d) "Employer" means any person, firm, corporation or other entity who hires or permits any individual to work. - (e) "Employee" means any individual employed by an employer and also as defined bythe commissioner. - (e) (f) "Tower crane" means a crane in which a boom, swinging jib, or other structural member is mounted on a vertical mast or tower. - (g) "Training or training course" means a course approved by the commissioner which includes some form of testing throughout, or a final written examination or practical test, or both, which ensures, or tends to ensure that learning has occurred and that the objectives of the training have been realized.
+The commissioner will evaluate whether the approved training adequately demonstrates competency to safely operate cranes.

-13 (d) "Employer" means any person, firm, corporation or other entity who hires or permits any individual to work.
-14 15 (e) "Employee" means any individual employed by an employer and also as defined by 16 the commissioner.
-17 (f)(c) "Tower crane" means a crane in which a boom, swinging jib, or other structural 18 member is mounted on a vertical mast or tower.
-19 (g) "Training or training course" means a course approved by the commissioner which 20 includes some form of testing throughout, or a final written examination or practical test, or both, 21 which ensures, or tends to ensure that learning has occurred and that the objectives of the training have been realized.
-The commissioner will evaluate whether the approved training adequately 22 23 demonstrates competency to safely operate cranes. §21-3D-2.
-Certification required; exemptions.
-1 (a) A person may not operate a crane or tower crane without certification issued according 2 to OSHA regulation 29 CFR §1926.1427 Subpart CC and any amendments that may be made 3 from time to time.
-Any certifications that may expire during the year starting January 1, 2021 shall 4 not expire until January 1, 2022. under this article except for those persons exempted under 5 subsection (b) of this section.
-6 (b) A person is not required to obtain certification under this article if the person: 7 (1) Is a member of the Department of Defense or Armed Forces of the United States or 8 an employee of the United States, when such member or employee is engaged in the work of a 9 crane operator exclusively for such governmental unit; or 10 (2) Is primarily an operator of farm machinery who is performing the work of a crane 11 operator as part of an agricultural operation; or 12 (3) Is operating a crane on an emergency basis; or 13 (4) Is operating a crane for personal use and not for profit on the site of real property which the person owns or leases; or
+§21-3D-2.
+Certification required. exemptions

-(5) Is an Operator-in-Training under the direct supervision of a certified crane operator and:
+- (a) A person may not operate a crane or tower crane without certification issued according to OSHA regulation 29 CFR §1926.1427 and any amendments that may be made from time to time.
+Any certifications that may expire during the year starting January 1, 2021 shall not expire until January 1, 2022.
+The commissioner may enter into a cooperative agreement with OSHA to assist in the enforcement of this section under this article except for those persons exempted under subsection (b) of this section.

-(A) Who is enrolled in an industry recognized in-house training course based on the American National Standards Institute Standards for Crane Operators and who is employed by the entity that either taught the training course or contracted to have the training course taught, all of which is approved by the commissioner; or
+(b) A person is not required to obtain certification under this article if the person: - (1) Is a member of the Department of Defense or Armed Forces of the United States or an employee of the United States, when such member or employee is engaged in the work of a crane operator exclusively for such governmental unit; or - (2) Is primarily an operator of farm machinery who is performing the work of a crane operator as part of an agricultural operation; or - 13 (3) Is operating a crane on an emergency basis; or - (4) Is operating a crane for personal use and not for profit on the site of real property which the person owns or leases; or - 16 (5) Is an Operator-in-Training under the direct supervision of a certified crane operator 17 and: - (A) Who is enrolled in an industry recognized in-house training course based on the American National Standards Institute Standards for Crane Operators and who is employed by the entity that either taught the training course or contracted to have the training course taught, all of which is approved by the commissioner; or